jiuker/ycss/README.md

-# jcss
+# ycss
-just one config,run anywhere
+Only one configuration is needed, you can automatically complete your own style of CSS code!